RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 clSPARSE
 #########

-an OpenCL™ library implementing Sparse linear algebra routines.
+an OpenCL(TM) library implementing Sparse linear algebra routines.
 This project is a result of a collaboration between `AMD Inc. <http://www.amd.com/en>`_ and `Vratis Ltd. <http://www.vratis.com/>`_.

 For more information, please refer :ref:`CLS`

 clRNG
 ########

 A library for uniform random number generation in OpenCL.

 Streams of random numbers act as virtual random number generators.
 They can be created on the host computer in unlimited numbers, and then used either on the host or on computing devices by work items to generate random numbers.
 Each stream also has equally-spaced substreams, which are occasionally useful.
-The API is currently implemented for four different RNGs, namely the MRG31k3p, MRG32k3a, LFSR113 and Philox-4×32-10 generators.
+The API is currently implemented for four different RNGs, namely the MRG31k3p, MRG32k3a, LFSR113 and Philox-4x32-10 generators.

 For more information, please refer :ref:`CLR`